 The HyperX Cloud Revolver headset has a basic inline remote on the extension cord that lets you control the volume level and disable the mic.
 This is pretty standard for gaming headphones but lacks enough features to make their control scheme versatile for all users and with mobile devices.

 The HyperX Cloud Revolver like most gaming headphones are a little bulky and cumbersome to carry around on your person.
 They're a bit heavy and do not fold into a more compact format which makes them barely portable unless you have a bag or a backpack.

 The build quality of the Cloud Revolver headset is good but has a lot of moving parts.
-They're well-built headphones, with a durable metal outer frame, and dense, plastic ear cups.
+They're well-built headphones, although not as good as the Cloud Alpha, with a durable metal outer frame, and dense, plastic ear cups.
 They should be able to handle a couple of accidental falls without much damage but they have a lot of moving parts especially in the headband that will wear over time so they may not fit as snuggly as they do now.
 Also, although, the main audio cable is braided and looks durable, it's not detachable or replaceable which makes the Revolver slightly less durable overall.

 These headphones are not particularly stable on the head.
 The relatively loose fit of the self-adjusting headband means they sway a lot under physical conditions.
 They will quickly fall off your head if you run with them but should be stable enough for most casual uses.
 They also have a detachable extension cord but the main audio cable is not removable so it will yank the headphones off your head if it gets hooked on something.